Hockey comes to Beijing, with Bettman, a billionaire and Beckham

-This is what it takes to assemble a historic day for the National Hockey League in China: the league commissioner admirably twisting his tongue around a Mandarin greeting, a Chinese billionaire who regularly suits up in goalie gear, government officials in drab suits, a group of under-12 local hockey players with parents willing to sneak them out of school for a day to skate with hockey royalty— and guest appearances by David Beckham and Kobe Bryant.
+This is what it takes to assemble a historic day for the National Hockey League in China: the league commissioner admirably twisting his tongue around a Mandarin greeting, a Chinese billionaire who regularly suits up in goalie gear, government officials in drab suits, a group of under-12 local hockey players with parents willing to sneak them out of school for a day to skate with hockey royalty – and guest appearances by David Beckham and Kobe Bryant.

 “The L.A.
-Kings is my favourite hockey team,” a video-taped Beckham said Thursday, his words dubbed into Mandarin and projected from a centre-ice screen at a Beijing arena where the NHL came to kickstart an effort to find new audiences and players in the world’s second-largest economy.
-“I hope you will welcome their arrival as warmly as you welcomed me a couple of years ago,” Bryant added.
+Kings is my favourite hockey team,” a videotaped Mr. Beckham said Thursday, his words dubbed into Mandarin and projected from a centre-ice screen at a Beijing arena where the NHL came to kickstart an effort to find new audiences and players in the world’s second-largest economy.
+“I hope you will welcome their arrival as warmly as you welcomed me a couple of years ago,” Mr. Bryant added.
 “Enjoy the game.”

 Read more: The man behind the push to bring the NHL to China

-In September, the Vancouver Canucks and Los Angeles Kings will meet for a pair of pre-season matches in Beijing and Shanghai, marking what Commissioner Gary Bettman called “the formal launch of what we hope will be a long and successful collaboration between our league, our teams and our partners in accelerating the development of hockey in China.”
+In September, the Vancouver Canucks and Los Angeles Kings will meet for a pair of preseason matches in Beijing and Shanghai, marking what commissioner Gary Bettman called “the formal launch of what we hope will be a long and successful collaboration between our league, our teams and our partners in accelerating the development of hockey in China.”

-But as the appearances by Beckham and Bryant made clear, hockey needs all the help it can get here.
+But as the appearances by Mr. Beckham and Mr. Bryant made clear, hockey needs all the help it can get here.

 In China, “even Wayne Gretzky, no one knows who he is,” said Brandon Chemers, a Beijing-based sportswriter.
 “So having a guy like Kobe say, ‘Hey, it’s okay, check it out’ — it sort of has more value than if it was a star hockey player.
 But it’s just weird.”